LearningCircuitsLab/LearningCircuitsLab.github.io/_pages/aboutwebsite.md

 ---
-title: "Znamenskiy Lab - About the website"
+title: "Learning Circuits Lab - About the website"
 layout: textlay
 excerpt: "About the website."
 sitemap: false